DigitalSlideArchive/HistomicsUI/docs/controls.rst

   - **Left-drag**: Hold down the left mouse button and drag the image to change the area that is in view.

+  - **Middle-drag**: Hold down the middle mouse button and drag the image to change the area that is in view.
+This works even when editing annotations.

   - **Single touch drag**

   - **Arrow keys**: The arrow keys (up, down, left, right) to nudge the area in